objectfox/PyBot/README.md

 ## converse/converse.py

 A small text matching and response bot, with triggers and responses stored in a JSON file.

-Whipped up by [@jeffk](https://twitter.com/jeffk) and first presented at PyTexas 2015.

 # Misc Resources